 Allahyari’s work has been part of numerous exhibitions, festivals, and workshops including Centre Pompidou in Paris, MCA Montreal, Pori Museum, Dallas Museum of Art, Museo Ex-Teresa Arte Actual, Museum für Angewandte Kunst, and Material Mexico City.
 She has been an artist in residence at BANFF Centre and Research Resident at Eyebeam Art and Technology Center.
 Many publications have featured Allahyari’s work including The New York Times, Huffington Post, Wired, NPR, National Geographic, Rhizome, Hyperallergic, Dazed Digital, VICE, Neural Magazine and Al Jazeera.
 She was named a Leading Global Thinker by Foreign Policy in 2016 and a "must-see" artist at the 2018 Armory Show by The New York Times.
 Allahyari received her MFA at the University of North Texas, MA at University of Denver and her BA at the University of Tehran, Iran.
 She is co-creator of the 3D Additivist Manifesto and subsequent 3D Additivist Cookbook.

-Allahyari is currently an artist in residence at Pioneer Works and is included in the Liverpool Biennial, Beautiful world, where are you? on view July 14 – October 28, 2018.
+Allahyari is currently an artist in residence at Pioneer Works and recently debuted The Laughing Snake, a hypertext narrative co-commissioned by the Whitney Museum of American Art, Liverpool Biennial and FACT Liverpool, on view through October 28, 2018.